 Helen Bolen, author of the Medium post entitled: “How a Simple Platform Fix Can Help Millions of Women Trying to Re-enter the Workforce,” wrote: “Strikingly, there are zero pre-populated options on LinkedIn to identify maternity leave, parental leave, adoption leave, sick leave, bereavement leave, elderly care leave, or for long term injury/illness, education/re-training, volunteering, long term travel, a gap year, a sabbatical— or for a pandemic.”

 LinkedIn executives like Bef Ayenew, director of engineering, agree with the critique and have revealed that they have been working on a more comprehensive overhaul of the platform’s digital resumes.
 Soon they will also allow users to create separate resume sections for employment gaps by choosing from ten different types of hiatus like “parental leave,” “family care leave,” or “sabbatical.”

-Users of the platform have also been requesting to add gender pronouns to their profiles, which LinkedIn also promises to make available in the near future.
+Users of the platform have also been requesting to add gender pronouns to their profiles.
+LinkedIn is currently making strides to make this feature available in the near future.